yanis-dlmr/practical-tools/docs/about/contact.md

 ## Contact

-Contact us at [yanis.delamare@insa-rouen.fr](mailto:yanis.delamare@insa-rouen.fr) if you have any questions, need of information and help, or want to modify or add a new tool.
+Contact me at [yanis.delamare@insa-rouen.fr](mailto:yanis.delamare@insa-rouen.fr) if you have any questions, need of information and help, or want to modify or add a new tool.

 ## Credit